Thursday, September 4, 2025

 Jeff Burt

 Jeff Burt lives in Santa Cruz County, California, with his wife and Labrador that dreams of being a plow horse.
-He has contributed to Williwaw Journal, Sheila-Na-Gig, Red Wolf Editions, and many others.
-He has two chapbooks available and a book of poetry due out in October.
+He has contributed to the Williwaw Journal, Sheila-Na-Gig, Red Wolf Editions, and numerous other publications.
+He has two chapbooks available and a book of poetry scheduled for release in October 2025.
 More can be found at http://www.jeff-burt.com.

 Johanna Lunn